moonbot/shotgun-cache-server/README.md

 - Counts aren't matching up between imported items and totals
 - Having trouble creating a task with an new asset in dev project
+- Delete indices for entity types that are no longer cached?

+- Create a utility to diff the cache with shotgun
+- Create a utility that can signal a rebuild of specific entity types while the controller is running
+- Project specific schema for entity config manager?
+- Binary support for images, thumbnails, etc...